Alma College: Where Plaid Works

 Since 2003, Alma College students have been awarded 49 prestigious, nationally competitive fellowships and scholarships, including 27 Fulbright scholarships to study in amazing locations across the globe.
 Alma’s Nationally Competitive Scholarship Committee identifies and nurtures exceptional candidates for post-graduate awards.

 DEVELOPING THE PERSON AND THE PROFESSIONAL

-- Ninety percent of Alma College’s 2017 graduates reported working in full-time positions or attending graduate school within six months of graduation.
+- Ninety-five percent of Alma College’s 2018 graduates reported working in full-time positions or attending graduate school within six months of graduation.

 - Students have the opportunity to present their research at the annual Honors Day.
 Highlighted by student presentations, performances, and art exhibits, Honors Day is a “distinctly Alma” tradition.
 Classes are suspended for the entire day so students, faculty, and staff can attend the various sessions, revealing one of the best features of the Alma community: support for and pride in exceptional student accomplishment.

 - Alma College’s membership in Phi Beta Kappa is an indication of excellence within the liberal arts.
 Only 10 percent of colleges and universities in the United States share this distinction.
 The Phi Beta Kappa Society is the nation’s oldest and most prestigious undergraduate honors organization.